MicrosoftDocs/memdocs/sccm/mdm/deploy-use/configure-android-apps-with-app-configuration-policies.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Apply settings to Android for Work apps with app configuration policies in System Center Configuration Manager
+# Apply settings to Android for Work apps with app configuration policies in Configuration Manager

 *Applies to: Configuration Manager (current branch)*

-You can use app configuration policies in System Center Configuration Manager to distribute settings that might be required when a user runs an app.
+You can use app configuration policies in Configuration Manager to distribute settings that might be required when a user runs an app.
 For example, an app might require a user to specify these details:
 - A custom port number
 - Language settings
 - Security settings